 A small and lightweight bike will fair just fine with regular caliper brakes, lines and levers.
 While a heavier, larger bike will require an upgrade in stopping power.

 Good quality brakes are just as important as the power plant whirring the bike down the road.
-Scooters and motorcycles have signals and lights that illuminate the surroundings, so if your commute at night one of these options may be better than the regular bike with smaller lights and reflectors.
+Some bikes have signals and lights that illuminate the surroundings, so if your commute at night one of these options may be better than the regular bike with smaller lights and reflectors.
 It makes sense to get a bike that comes with these features to maximize visibility and overall safety for all users sharing the road.

 Some electric bikes come with a built in alarm system.
 I highly recommend these since they will attract attention to anyone trying to steal your bike.
 While the bike may also have a steering lock, it would be wise to invest in a good wheel or U lock to make it harder for criminals to succeed in making off with your wheels.
 My bike was saved thanks to this combination and I was able to call the police from a safe distance to apprehend the thief.